PolnareffPark/QuPCA/QPCA/docs1/Example of benchmark.rst

 Eigenvectors benchmark
 ~~~~~~~~~~~~~~~~~~~~~~

-Setting the :obj:`~QPCA.benchmark.eigenvectors_reconstruction.eigenvector_benchmarking` parameter to True, you will obtain a plot like the following one.
-You can see the eigenvectors that you are able to reconstruct and the values of the reconstructed
+By setting the :obj:`~QPCA.benchmark.eigenvectors_reconstruction.eigenvector_benchmarking` parameter to True, you will obtain a plot similar to the one shown below.
+The plot displays the reconstructed eigenvectors (represented by stars) along with the original eigenvectors (represented by circles).
-eigenvector (stars) compared to the original ones (circles).
-In the legend, it is also reported the l2-error distance between the reconstructed and original eigenvector.
+The legend includes the l2-error distance between the reconstructed and original eigenvectors.

 .. image:: Images/benchmark1.png

 Eigenvalues benchmark
 ~~~~~~~~~~~~~~~~~~~~~~

-You can also benchmark the reconstructed eigenvalues by setting the :obj:`~QPCA.benchmark.eigenvectors_reconstruction.eigenvalues_benchmarching` to True.
-With this benchmark, a plot showing the reconstructed eigenvalues (red circle) and the original ones (black crosses) is shown.
-If the :obj:`~QPCA.benchmark.eigenvectors_reconstruction.print_error` parameter is set to True, a table showing the absolute error between reconstructed and original eigenvalues it is also reported.
+You can also benchmark the reconstructed eigenvalues by setting the :obj:`~QPCA.benchmark.eigenvectors_reconstruction.eigenvalues_benchmarching` parameter to True.
+This benchmarking generates a plot that displays the reconstructed eigenvalues as red circles and the original eigenvalues as black crosses.
+If the :obj:`~QPCA.benchmark.eigenvectors_reconstruction.print_error` parameter is set to True, a table is provided, showing the absolute error between the reconstructed and original eigenvalues.

 .. image:: Images/benchmark2.png

 Eigenvectors reconstruction error benchmark
 ~~~~~~~~~~~~~~~~~~~~~~

-Using the :meth:`~QPCA.benchmark.Benchmark_Manager.error_benchmark` method, you can visualize better the trend of the reconstruction error for each eigenvectors as the number of measures and number of
+The :meth:`~QPCA.benchmark.Benchmark_Manager.error_benchmark` method allows you to visualize the reconstruction error trend for each eigenvector as the number of measurements and resolution qubits increase.
-resolution qubits increase.
-As before, once the number of measures and resolution qubits are chosen, you can perform the fit and eigenvectors reconstruction procedures.
+Similar to before, you need to perform the fit and eigenvector reconstruction procedures after selecting the desired number of measurements and resolution qubits.
-Pay attention: it is important to save the results of the benchmark into specific dictionary, as in the code below.
-This is because the :meth:`~QPCA.benchmark.Benchmark_Manager.error_benchmark` function
-expects dictionaries as parameters.
+It's important to save the benchmark results in a specific dictionary, as shown in the code below.
+This is necessary because the :meth:`~QPCA.benchmark.Benchmark_Manager.error_benchmark` function expects dictionaries as parameters.

 .. code-block:: python